orincore/universalcirclebackend/readme.md

 - User verification badges for trusted accounts
 - Advanced feed customization options

 The server environment variables are managed using a .env file.
-AWS S3 credentials, Supabase keys, and JWT secret keys are stored securely.
+AWS S3 credentials, Supabase keys, JWT secret keys, and Gemini API key are stored securely.
 The server is designed with middleware for JWT validation and with utility functions for token generation/verification and password hashing/comparison.

 Overall, the backend is fully modular, secure, scalable, and optimized for cross-platform client applications, ensuring a seamless experience for mobile, desktop, and web users.